dmorris0/python_intro/README.md

-# Introduction to Python: Notes
+# Python Basics: Companion Notes

 ## Daniel Morris, PhD
 ___

-These are companion notes that summarize the key Python concepts taught the following book:
+These are companion notes that summarize and add some material to the Python concepts taught in the following book:

 ### **[Python Basics: A Practical Introduction to Python 3](https://realpython.com/products/python-basics-book/)**
 ### By: **David Amos, Dan Bader, Joanna Jablonski, Fletcher Heisler**